 This extremely popular electronics exploration kit comes with everything kids need to learn about electricity and circuits.
 In terms of play time for the price, this toy is an excellent value.
 It's also just a really clever toy, with components labeled as they would be in a physics textbook's circuit diagrams and the ability to add even more to the more than 30 included modules.

 Our absolute favorite coding robot to date, Cozmo expresses hundreds of emotions, recognizes kids, and remembers names.
 Kids can play all kinds of games with Cozmo.
 But what's really cool is that kids can use him as a spy cam or switch him into explorer mode, guiding him remotely, seeing what he sees via a smartphone or tablet.
 He's like a Wall-E, but in real life.
-He'll even greet people on command.
-He's great for kids 8 and up.
+He'll even greet people on command. .

 Turn a pretend spa day into a secret science project.
 This kit will please even a picky tween.
 Kids use the kit to create DIY bath and body treatments, from a refreshing facial mask to soothing mermaid shimmer gel and relaxing bubble bath bonbons.
 The recipes are simple and mostly call for ingredients you have around the house.
 A great lesson in making things from scratch and seeing how ingredients come together.